-- (a) An employer may not take an adverse employment action against an employee based on the employee's genetic information, including failing or refusing to hire, discharging, or discriminating against an employee in regard to compensation or terms, conditions, or privileges of employment. - (b) An employment agency may not take an adverse employment action against an individual based on the individual's genetic information, including failing or refusing to refer the individual for employment or discriminating against the individual. - (c) A labor organization may not take an adverse action against a labor-organization member based on the member's genetic information, including excluding or expelling the member from membership in the organization or discriminating against the member. - (d) An employer, labor organization, or labor-management committee controlling an apprenticeship or a training or retraining program may not take an adverse employment action against an individual based on the individual's genetic information, including discriminating against the individual in admission to or employment in the program. - (e) A credentialing authority may not take an adverse action against an individual based on the individual's genetic information, including discriminating against the individual in the provision of credentials. - (f) An employment entity may not limit, segregate, or classify an individual, or fail or refuse to refer the individual for employment based on genetic information of the individual or a family member of the individual in a way that would deprive or tend to deprive the individual of employment opportunities or otherwise adversely affect the status of the individual as an employee.
+- (a) An employer may not take an adverse employment action against an employee as described in Section 2(3)(A)(i) based on the employee's genetic information, including failing or refusing to hire, discharging, or discriminating against the employee in regard to compensation or terms, conditions, or privileges of employment. - (b) An employment agency may not take an adverse employment action against an individual based on the individual's genetic information, including failing or refusing to refer the individual for employment or discriminating against the individual. - (c) A labor organization may not take an adverse action against a labor-organization member based on the member's genetic information, including excluding or expelling the member from membership in the organization or discriminating against the member. - (d) An employer, labor organization, or labor-management committee controlling an apprenticeship or a training or retraining program may not take an adverse employment action against an individual based on the individual's genetic information, including discriminating against the individual in admission to or employment in the program. - (e) A credentialing authority may not take an adverse action against an individual based on the individual's genetic information, including discriminating against the individual in the provision of credentials. - (f) An employment entity may not limit, segregate, or classify an individual, or fail or refuse to refer the individual for employment based on the individual's genetic information in a way that would deprive or tend to deprive the individual of employment opportunities or otherwise adversely affect the status of the individual as an employee.

-1 (g) An employment agency, labor organization, labor-management training or 2 apprenticeship program, or credentialing authority may not cause or attempt to cause an employer 3 to discriminate against an employee in violation of this [act] or law of this state other than this 4 [act].
-5 (h) An employment entity may not discriminate against an employee because the 6 employee: 7 (1) opposed an act or practice in violation of the federal Genetic Information 8 Nondiscrimination Act, 42 U.S.C.
-Section 2000ff et seq., or this [act]; or 9 (2) made a charge, testified, assisted, or participated in any manner in an 10 investigation, proceeding, or hearing under the federal Genetic Information Nondiscrimination 11 Act, 42 U.S.C.
+- (g) An employment agency, labor organization, labor-management training or apprenticeship program, or credentialing authority may not cause or attempt to cause an employer to discriminate against an employee in violation of this [act]. - (h) An employment entity may not discriminate against an employee because the employee: - (1) opposed an act or practice made unlawful by the Genetic Information Nondiscrimination Act, 42 U.S.C.
+Section 2000ff et seq., or this [act]; or - (2) made a charge, testified, assisted, or participated in an investigation, proceeding, or hearing under the Genetic Information Nondiscrimination Act, 42 U.S.C.
 Section 2000ff et seq., or this [act].

-12 Reporter's Notes 13 14 15 16 This section is based on the anti-discrimination provisions in GINA, supplemented to prohibit employment entities from taking any adverse employment action based on genetic information.
-17 18 19 20 21 22 GINA has a separate statutory section defining unlawful employment practices for each type of employment entity.
+This section is based on the anti-discrimination provisions in GINA, supplemented to prohibit employment entities from taking any adverse employment action based on genetic information.

+GINA has a separate statutory section defining unlawful employment practices for each type of employment entity.
 42 U.S.C. §§ 2000ff-1(a), 2000ff-2(a), 2000ff-3(a), 2000ff-4(a) (Supp.
 II 2008).
 This section consolidates the provisions as much as possible while using the terminology of GINA.

-23 24 25 26 27 28 GINA does not contain the provision on retaliation in subsection (h), but the EEOC has added it into the proposed regulations.
-29 C.F.R. § 1635.7.
-This omission from the statute illustrates the dangers of enumerating adverse employment actions and the importance of adding the clauses that generally prohibit adverse employment actions.
-Subsection (e) governing credentialing authorities is another departure from GINA.
-Both additional provisions provide employees greater protection.
-29 30 31 32 33 34 Prohibition of adverse employment decisions.
-GINA prohibits the actions listed in each subsection.
-The uniform act also more generally prohibits adverse employment actions in order to make sure that employee protections are not limited by omission of an employment actions from the list in GINA.
+Subsections (a) through (d) Prohibition of adverse employment decisions.
+Both GINA and this act prohibit the specific actions listed in each subsection.
+In addition, this act also more generally prohibits adverse employment actions in order to make sure that employee protections are not limited by omission of an employment action from the list in GINA.
 The lists of prohibited actions taken from GINA are not exclusive.
 The word "including" should be read as "including, but not limited to."